anonymousCSCode/ReSPlay/README.md

 **The process of the recording phase is as follows.**

-1. Check and Modify the Config File.
+1. Check and modify the `config` file.

 Minor amendments to the config file are required, which include `deviceName`, `pkName`, `activityName`, `res_x`, and `res_y`. `res_x` and `res_y` indicate the device resolution in the x and y dimensions. `pkName` and `activityName` represent package name and lunchable activity name of apps.